Tom Bosley: Endorsements

-During the 1970s and 1980s, Bosley appeared in several commercials for Glad Sandwich and Garbage Bags.
-He made radio commercials for the new Saturn car company, a "different kind of car company," in 1990.
+From the 1950s through the 1990s, Bosley appeared in numerous television commercials including Studebaker automobiles (1956), and Glad sandwich and garbage bags.
+He appeared in radio commercials for the new Saturn car company, a "different kind of car company," in 1990.
 Later in life, he was the television spokesman for SMC (Specialty Merchandise Corporation), a national wholesaler and drop shipper.

 Bosley was a spokesman for YES Entertainment Network, Inc., a fraudulent internet firm scheme that defrauded $13 million from investors around the country in the late 1990s.

 Death

-Bosley died from complications of a staph infection on October 19, 2010, at a hospital in Rancho Mirage, California, near his home in Palm Springs, California.
-His agent, Sheryl Abrams, said Bosley had been battling lung cancer.
+Bosley died from complications of a staphylococcal infection on October 19, 2010, at a hospital in Rancho Mirage, California, near his home in Palm Springs, California.
+His agent, Sheryl Abrams, said Bosley, a longtime smoker, had been battling lung cancer.
 He was survived by his wife, former actress Patricia Carr, and daughter Amy Bosley Baer, who married Matthew Baer, son of Richard Baer.

 Happy Days lawsuit

 On April 19, 2011, Bosley's estate and four of his Happy Days co-stars, Erin Moran, Don Most, Marion Ross, and Anson Williams, filed a $10 million breach-of-contract lawsuit against CBS, which owns the show, claiming they had not been paid for merchandising revenues owed under their contracts.
 The cast members claimed they had not received revenues from show-related items, including comic books, T-shirts, scrapbooks, trading cards, games, lunchboxes, dolls, toy cars, magnets, greeting cards, and DVDs where their images appear on the box covers.
 Under their contracts, they were supposed to be paid five percent from the net proceeds of merchandising if their sole image were used, and half that amount if they were in a group.
 CBS said it owed the actors $8,500 and $9,000 each, most of it from slot machine revenues, but the group said they were owed millions.
-The lawsuit was initiated after Ross was informed by a friend playing slots at a casino of a "Happy Days" machine on which players win the jackpot when five Marion Rosses are rolled.
+The lawsuit was initiated after Ross was informed by a friend playing slots at a casino of a "Happy Days" machine on which players win the jackpot when five Marion Cunninghams (Ross's character on Happy Days) are rolled.

 In October 2011, a judge rejected the group's fraud claim, which if proved could have garnered them millions of dollars in punitive damages, above and beyond any actual damages proven.
 On June 5, 2012, a judge denied a motion filed by CBS to have the case thrown out, which meant it would go to trial on July 17 if the matter was not settled by then.
 In July 2012, the actors settled their lawsuit with CBS.
 Each received a payment of $65,000 and a promise by CBS to continue honoring the terms of their contracts.